Myobu-Guardians/myobu-cloud-client/README.md

 */
 ```

 > In the future, the number of Myobu you hold (or staked) will decide how many nodes you can create.
+>
 > Node labels are strictly required to be camel-case, beginning with an upper-case character.
-VehicleOwner rather than vehicle_owner etc.
+VehicleOwner rather than vehicleOwner etc.
+>
 > We only support `string`, `number`, `boolean`, and `null` types in `props` for now.
+>
+> Property names that start with `_` are reserved for system use.
+Users are not allowed to modify them.
+For example, `_owner`, `_createdAt`, `_updatedAt`.

 #### Relationships